kmblincow/kmblincow.github.io/teach.md

 **Guest Lectures**

+* ENV 365 Topics in Environmental Science: Choosing the right analysis for your study/project
 * SIOB 272 Advanced Statistical Techniques: Bootstrapping
 * SIO 139 Current Research Methods in Marine Biology: Why Quantitative Scientists are Marine Biology’s Unicorns, and How You Can Become a Unicorn Too.